 Constantly oscillating between antagonistic realms such as the sacred and the profane, or the local and the global, he sarcastically confronts the various myths that feed our contemporary society from religion, science, to capitalism.

-With the body of Gothic works that evolved since the early 2000s Delvoye walks a thin line between exploring artistic styles of the past and monumentality – by highlighting the medieval Gothic, interpreting it with contemporary themes and industrial techniques, he is aiming to create a new form of contemporary architecture.
+With the body of Gothic works that evolved in Delvoye’s artistry since early 2000, he walks a thin line between exploring artistic styles of the past and monumentality – by highlighting the medieval Gothic, interpreting it with contemporary themes and industrial techniques, he is aiming to create a new form of contemporary architecture.
 The highly ornamental motifs and ornaments are not so much used as decorative quotations but as patterns of value and permanence in the modern era.
-His ever-growing Gothic Towers have been displayed during the 2009 Venice Biennial along the Canal Grande (Peggy Guggenheim Museum); Musée Rodin, Paris, (2010); Bozar, Brussels (2010); and the Jing’An Sculpture Park, Shanghai (2012).
-Another twisted spiral version hung in the pyramid of the Louvre during Delvoye’s solo-show in 2012 which showed his taste for the ornamental persists in his investigation of historic spaces, combining history with modernity.
+His ever-growing Gothic Towers have been displayed during the 2009 Venice Biennial along the Canal Grande (Peggy Guggenheim Museum); Musée Rodin, Paris (2010); Bozar, Brussels (2010) and the Jing’An Sculpture Park, Shanghai (2012).